 This year we have great opportunities for parents to learn and grow in their most important role – parenthood and education.
 Parents are the first and foremost teachers of their children, whether or not they choose to homeschool, and it is our desire as a school to encourage, enlighten, and educate parents.
 In this, we are offering the following venues, allowing everyone to find something that fits their schedule.
 We offer weekly groups as well as once a year gatherings of inspiration.

-CMFE (Christian Montessori Family Education) * Tuesdays or Thursdays, 9:30-11:00 AM in Music Room/Roseville OR Fridays, 10:00-11:00 AM in Campus Classroom/Bloomington – Designed for any parent who is desiring to implement better parenting skills and Montessori principles in the home setting.
+CMFE (Christian Montessori Family Education) * Wednesdays, 9:30-11:00 AM in the Fireside Room OR Fridays, 10:00-11:00 AM in Campus Classroom/Bloomington – Designed for any parent who is desiring to implement better parenting skills and Montessori principles in the home setting.
 Using the meaningful curriculum from the NAMTA Montessori at Home set, the Alpha Course series, “The Parenting Course” video, CMFE used both small group and large group format.
 Designed for any parent who likes to read, discuss, and explore various key concepts from books including the “Mommy Manual” by Barbara Curtis, a Montessori teacher and mother of 12.
 Since the inception of HIH in 1999, our CMFE program has been led by the Director of our Parent Education Programs, Mrs. Marlene Lee.
 Class Ambassadors and hostesses facilitate discussions and prayer.
 Registrations for children required in FMT, FPS, CH or other HIH programs.

-Connect Coffee Hour * Mondays, 9:00-10:00 AM in Library/Roseville (alternating with Charlotte Mason Inspiration) – Designed for the homeschooling parent who wants to explore the philosophical strength, differences and similarities of the Montessori, Classical and Mason methods.
+Connect Coffee Hour * Mondays and Fridays 9:00-10:30 AM in Library/Roseville – Designed for the homeschooling parent who wants to explore the philosophical strength, differences and similarities of the Montessori, Classical and Mason methods.
 Come for great connections, conversations and coffee with others.
 Led by veteran Montessori/Homeschooling parents since 2002.
 Childcare provided – donations welcomed.
 Thursday evening group offered monthly as well, covering similar topics.

 HomeSchool HowTo * Spring and Summer Sessions offered in Great Hall/Roseville and Campus Classroom/Bloomington – Designed for our 3-Day, new to Hand In Hand parents who are intentional about teaching at home and combining Hand In Hand enrichment classes.
 This 1.5 hour session has three 30 minutes parts explaining constructivism; what is taught at HIH; and what is the parent’s role at home.
 (See videos below for refresher course).
 Led by founder and director, Michelle Lee Thompson.